pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/index.md

 ## Overview

-Pixie's API uses PxL scripts to both:
+Pixie uses PxL scripts to both:

 1. Query telemetry data collected by the Pixie Platform (DNS events, HTTP events, etc).
 2. Extend Pixie to collect new data sources (in addition to those it collects by default).

-PxL scripts can be executed by the Pixie platform by using the web based Live UI, CLI or API.
+PxL scripts can be executed by the Pixie platform by using the web based [Live UI](/using-pixie/using-live-ui/), [CLI](/using-pixie/using-cli/) or [API](/using-pixie/api-quick-start/).

 ## Setup

 Pixie needs to be installed on your Kubernetes cluster.
-If it is not already installed, please consult our [install guides](/installing-pixie/).
+If it is not already installed, please consult our [install guides](/installing-pixie/install-guides/).

 ## Writing a PxL Script

-This tutorial series demonstrates how to write a basic PxL script to query data automatically collected by Pixie's platform.
-Pixie's CLI will be used to execute the script.
+This tutorial series demonstrates how to write a PxL script to query data automatically collected by Pixie's platform.
+Pixie's [CLI](/using-pixie/using-cli/) is used to execute the script.

 - (Prerequisite) [Install Pixie's CLI tool](/installing-pixie/install-schemes/cli/#1.-install-the-pixie-cli)
 - (Optional Prerequisite) [Learn how to navigate the CLI](/using-pixie/using-cli)